c2eriku/ngx-currency-mask/projects/demo/src/app/demo/demo-markdown/feature.md

 # Feature

-1. The Angular directive for native HTML tag `<input>`
+1. `currencyMask` is an Angular directive for native HTML `<input>` tag.
-2. non-intrusive, can add/remove directive easily, and do not effective DOM.
+2. Non-intrusive, can add/remove directive easily and no side effect.
-3. `<input type="number">` like, specific optimize for composition-based input method.
+3. `<input type="number">` like, specifically addressing and handling the bugs that may be caused by composition-based input methods.
-4. accomplish to locale currency formats.
+4. Configure by ECMAScript Intl locale.
-5. only need to set once in the whole project, and customize specific `<input>` as you need.
+5. Only need to set up once to apply to entire project, also can customize specific `<input>` as needed.